hydephp/develop/README.md

-# Experimental Hyde Realtime Server v2.0-dev 🧪
+# Experimental Hyde Realtime Server v2.0 🧪

-You are currently on the experimental v2.0 rewrite.
-This branch is not stable at all.
-You probably want to check out the v1.0 LTS branch.

-## Todo

-- [ ] Add tests
-- [ ] Update Hyde/framework
-- [ ] Tag the release
+The source code for the HydePHP Realtime Compiler/Server.

+This package is included with HydePHP through hyde/framework.

 ## v2.0 Release Notes